web-music-score/wms/README.md

 **Breiking:** Changes were required by new features.
 No breaking in document building interface.

-* Support for generic tuples with DocumentBuilder.addTuplet().
+* Support generic tuples with DocumentBuilder.addTuplet().
-* Support for multiple dot count.
+* Support multiple dot count.
-* String note length (e.g. use "2n" instead of Theory.NoteLength.Half).
+* Support string arguments in addition to TypeScript enums.

 ## Installation